robcronin/Advent-of-Code-2020/README.md

 Attempt at [Advent Of Code 2020](https://adventofcode.com/2020) written in Typescript with the following aims:

-- 100% test coverage
+- 100% test coverage ✅
-- Refactored and Reusable Code
+- Refactored and Reusable Code (✅ mostly - day 20 not so much 🤪)

 ![progress](./progress.png)